m1gwings/summaries/swe-2/cheatsheet.md

 At the end of the exeuction (when we reach a desired location or a `return` statement), we can **negate the path condition** and generate an **assignment for the inputs** which satisfies the negated path condition.
 This is the **symbolic to concrete** step, where we generate inputs to test new paths.
 When we explore the new path through the generated inputs, computing its path condition, we're applying the **concrete to symbolic** step instead.

-Concolyc execution **solves one of the problems of symbolic execution**: it can handle **black box** functions (that is, functions defined in other pre-compiled modules that we import, for which we don't have the source code).
+Concolic execution **solves one of the problems of symbolic execution**: it can handle **black box** functions (that is, functions defined in other pre-compiled modules that we import, for which we don't have the source code).
 Suppose that in the code to which we're applying concolic execution there is a black box function `bb`.
 If we encounter the statement `z = bb(y)`, we can put `bb(Y)` as the symbolic value of `z` (without expressing it more explicitly),